Corrective and preventive action: Medical devices and FDA compliance

 To comply with the United States Food and Drug Administration's code FDA 21 CFR 820.100 medical device companies need to establish a CAPA process within their QMS.
 This part of the system may be paper or digital, but it is something that is looked for during an FDA visit.
 In 2015 there were over 450 issues found with the CAPA systems for medical device companies.
 To have an FDA-compliant QMS system required the ability to capture, review, approve, control, and retrieve closed-loop processes.

 A corrective action can also be a field correction, an action taken to correct problems with non-conforming products.
-An example is the pharmaceutical company Avanos Medical, which in 2022 conducted a voluntary field correction after reports of 60 injuries and 23 patient deaths related to misplaced nasogastric feeding tubes while using their CORTRAK* 2 Enteral Access System.
+For example, in 2022 the pharmaceutical company Avanos Medical conducted a voluntary field correction after reports of patient injuries and deaths related to misplaced nasogastric feeding tubes while using their products, resulting in a product recall.

-The voluntary field correction led Avanos Medical to recall the product.
-The FDA identified it as a Class I recall, the most severe type of recall.